Strong Characterization for the Airy Line Ensemble: Limit Shapes for Non-intersecting Brownian Bridges

 \end{enumerate}

 \end{lem}

 See the left and right sides of \Cref{f:continuousgap} for depictions of \Cref{limitheightcompare} and \Cref{limitdifferencecompare}, respectively.

 While the limiting Airy profiles of \Cref{airy} are not quite bridge-limiting measure processes in the sense of \Cref{mutmu0mu1} (as they have infinite mass), the following analog of \Cref{limitheightcompare} provides a height comparison between bridge-limiting measure processes and limiting Airy profiles.
-Its proof is very similar to that of \Cref{limitheightcompare} (using the concentration bound \Cref{kdeltad} for the parabolic Airy line ensemble in place of \Cref{convergepathomega}) and is therefore omitted.
+Its proof is similar to that of \Cref{limitheightcompare} (using the concentration bound \Cref{kdeltad} for the rescaled parabolic Airy line ensemble in place of \Cref{convergepathomega}); we also provide it in \Cref{ProofContinuousCompare} below.

 \begin{lem}

 Fix real numbers $a < b$ and $A> 0$; and fix measures $\mu_a, \mu_b$ such that $\mu_a (\mathbb{R}) = A = \mu_b (\mathbb{R})$.
 Let $\bm{\mu}^{\star}$ denote the bridge-limiting measure processes on $[a, b]$ with boundary data $(\mu_a; \mu_b)$.
 Denote the associated inverted height function by $G^{\star} : [a, b] \times [0, A] \rightarrow \mathbb{R}$ and the associated inverted liquid region by $\Omega^{\inv}$.
 Let $\widetilde G^{\star}: [a,b]\times [0,\infty]\rightarrow \bR$ be a limiting Airy profile of the form \eqref{e:Airyprofile}.